-As part of this 2022 GHG emissions inventory verification program, Cventure verified GHG emissions data reported by Entergy for the following source categories:
+As part of this 2023 GHG emissions inventory verification program, Cventure verified GHG emissions data reported by Entergy for the following source categories:

 - Scope 1 Direct Emissions Sources:

 - Stationary combustion (power generation and small sources)

 - Mobile source combustion

-- o Fugitive emissions
+- Fugitive emissions

 - Scope 2 Indirect Emissions Sources:

-- Purchased electricity
+- o Purchased electricity

 - Scope 3 Optional Emissions Sources:

-- o Purchased power
+- Purchased power (controllable and non-controllable purchases)

-- o Gas supplier emissions (associated with gas delivery to Entergy)
+- o Gas supplier emissions (associated with natural gas delivery to Entergy)

 - Leased assets

-- o Gas customer combustion
+- Gas customer combustion

 - o Purchased goods/services and capital goods

-- o Employee commuting
+- Employee commuting

 - Business travel

-Several immaterial reporting discrepancies were identified during the course of performing this verification project.
-Those discrepancies were corrected by Entergy at that time, in advance of their preparation of the final GHG Assertion.
-We reviewed the GHG Assertion, and all of its associated documentation received during the course of this verification project, and believe that our work provides a reasonable basis for our conclusion.
+Several immaterial reporting discrepancies were identified during the course of performing this verification project and corrected by Entergy at that time.
+We reviewed the GHG Assertion, and all of its associated supporting documentation which was received during the course of this verification project, and believe that this work provides a reasonable basis for our conclusion.